BadConfig/badconfig.github.io/_posts/2025-02-04-indexer1-how-it-works.md

     <p>Scheme for example above</p>
 </div>

 And it could make sence, but most of these balances are zero as most of users not exit.
-Let's say we have one million token holders, you definately don't want to wait next decade for your kinds to know top memecoin holders.
+Let's say we have one million token holders, you definately don't want to wait for a century to know top memecoin holders.
 We definately want to receive only this "in use" million addresses information rather than receiving everything.

 <div class="quote-wrap">
     <img src="/assets/img/thinking_kiddy.jpg" width="50" />